Ohtuilmo/ohtuilmo/README.md

     - If you get error "Version x is not yet installed", you can install required node version by simply giving command `nvm install` and then try again.

-4. Run `docker compose up` to start development contaires.

-    - This command works in any folder inside cloned repository
+4. Run `docker compose up` in any folder inside cloned repository to start development containers.

     - It will start 4 containers:

       | Container | Port |